 Hard drives employ magnetic storage to accomplish read and write operations.
 Each disk inside a drive contains distinct sections of paramagnetic materials, or substances that change their magnetic field in response to external magnetic fields.
 When a read-write arm uses an electromagnet, or head, to set the orientation of a given field, that bit becomes a 0 or a 1 that can later be retrieved.

-One significant difference between hard drives and solid-state technology is that hard drives require moving parts.
+If you’re wondering how solid state drives work compared to a hard drive, it is actually quite simple.
+SSDs make use of flash memory chips while hard drives require moving parts.
 Voice coils, motors and other hardware work together to keep the drives spinning and shift the arm back and forth so that its read-write head can access individual data sectors.
 This traditional methodology has some advantages, like established market share and well-known failure modes, but compared to SSDs, it generally suffers from heightened wear, slower access and increased environmental susceptibility.